It’s been days since Jim Tressel resigned as head coach of the Ohio State Buckeyes, but the news stories keep on coming – and from all angles, too.

 Tressel himself is back in the news after a significant group of Buckeyes fans sparked a rally outside the former Ohio State coach’s house.

-As always, when sports fans rally and cheer, cries come out against the team’s biggest rival – and therefore, anti-Michigan chants became part of the celebration.
+As always, when sports fans rally and cheer, cries come out against the team’s biggest rival.
+So yes, anti-Michigan chants became part of the celebration.
 In response, Tressel said, “Don’t forget: November 26th we’re going to kick their ass!”

-The biggest question remains just how long Tressel will refer to Ohio State as “we”, and if he’ll ever be a head coach again.
+The biggest question remains just how long Tressel will refer to Ohio State as “we”.
+You also have to wonder if he’ll ever be a head coach again.

-Either way, the response was greeted with cheers, with many fans screaming, waving signs or supporting the coach in other means.
+Either way, the response was greeted with cheers.
+Fans were there screaming, waving signs and supporting the coach in any way possible.
 One fan at the rally reportedly wore a shirt that simply said, “Jim Tressel For President.”

 Now, there’s an idea – because after all, most politicians are liars and cheaters, too.